oliver0/react-naming-contests/README.md

-# learn-fullstack-javascript
+# Naming Contests
-Learning Fullstack JavaScript Development: MongoDB, Node.js, React.js
+Learning full stack JavaScript using the React framework along with Node, Express and MongoDB.